 The incel community is largely counterproductive to the problem it was created to solve.
 In its exclusionary practices it’s become an echo chamber for hatred of the self and the world.

 Incels.co is now the largest incel forum online with over 20,000 registered users and counting.
 Alexander Ash, or “SergeantIncel,” often abbreviated to “Serge” by friends, created the site in 2017 following Reddit’s ban of the r/incel page for hosting “violent content.”
 At the time this piece is being written, incels.co is being hosted on incels.is for reasons undisclosed to this writer.
 “You got me at a strange moment…” Ash pauses on our call via an app that allows end-to-end encryption for calls.
 “That’s temporary.”
 The forum has an assumedly detailed post explaining why it’s hosted on an Icelandic server for the time being, but that post is restricted to members.
-In the interest of mutual trust and fear of cyberbullying, this writer did not attempt to sneak her way to restricted posts by registering under the false pretense of being a sexless, relationshipless man.
+(In the interest of mutual trust and fear of cyberbullying, I did not attempt to sneak my way onto restricted posts by registering under the false pretense of being a sexless, relationshipless man.)

 A dominant subject of conversation on incel forums like incels.co is women and, often, why women are to blame for their woes.
 Women are mostly rejected from the community on the basis that men need sex, and women use sex.
 “From a biological perspective, the man has to fight for a partner while the woman gets to be choosy and pick from available partners,” Ash says.
 He turns to a statistic often employed by incels to explain that women can have sex whenever they please: there are far more male users on Tinder than female.
 Statistica found that as of March 2021, 75.8% of Tinder users in the United States identified as male and 24.2% identified as female.
 Because of this disparity, women are “banned on sight” from joining the platform.